ATM / POS Fraud , Card Not Present Fraud , Fraud Management & Cybercrime

 As a result of the payment card breach, SBP says some banks have implemented restrictions on the use of payment cards internationally, as well as requiring approval from customers prior to an international transaction.

-In a report issued Sunday, Pakistan's Computer Emergency Response Team, PakCERT, described in detail the card breach, which affected credit and debit cards issued by 22 banks.
+In a report issued Sunday, the Pakistan Computer Emergency Response Team, PakCERT, described in detail the card breach, which affected credit and debit cards issued by 22 banks.
 More than 8,000 of the leaked cards were issued by Habib Bank.
+PakCERT is a private consulting company.

 The incident came to light in mid-October when some banking customers began receiving alerts for transactions they didn't make on their accounts, writes Qazi Mohammad Misbahuddin Ahmed of PakCERT.